salmanee/Librarian/README.md

 All Librarian scripts are found under `scripts/`:
 1. To Extract binaries from the apps in `sample_apps/`, run the following command:
 ```
-python3 clusters_libs.py
+python3 cluster_libs.py
 ```

-*Note*: To extract binaries from a new set or larger set apps, modify *apps_dir* and *dest_folder* in `clusters_libs.py` accordingly.
+*Note*: To extract binaries from a new set or larger set of apps, modify *apps_dir* and *dest_folder* in `cluster_libs.py` accordingly.
 Then make sure that your apps are arranged in a way similar to the structure in `sample_apps/`:

 ```
 |-- sample_apps